microsoft/essex-build/packages/scripts/docs/check.md

   - `<rootDir>/.eslintrc`<br/>
     `<rootDir>/.eslintignore`<br/>
     Linting configuration may be overridden by defining this file.
 By default the `plugin:@essex/experiment` preset will be used for linting.
 Details on that preset can be found in this repository under `packages/eslint-config`.
 Essex projects should have an .eslintrc file that extends from `@essex/experiment` and enables or disables certain rules.
-This ruleset disables stylistic rules, and allows prettier-based tooling to manage those.
+This ruleset disables stylistic rules, and allows formatter tools to manage those.

-- ## pretty-quick

-  ### Purpose

-  prettier performs automated code formatting.
-This check verifies that all code in the repository **would not be altered** by the formatter.
-This is useful in CI scenarios where we want to verify that all the source code matches our agreed-upon formatting specifications.

-  ### Customization

-  - `<rootDir>/.prettierrc` or `package.json::prettier`<br/>
-    Prettier can be configured using these standard vectors.
-Essex projects should use the default Essex prettier configuration

-    ```json
-    /* package.json */
-    "prettier": "@essex/prettier-config"
-    ```

 ### biome